fedef17/CO2_cool_fort/README.md

 Output is written in the `output.dat` file.

 ### To test `main.f90`:
 Two input files (examples) are provided: `input_test.dat` and `input_test2.dat` with their corresponding `output_test.dat` and `output_test2.dat` files.
 The first computes the heating in the full pressure range provided.
 The second only at pressures smaller than ~1hPa.
-Follow these steps:
+To test the routine follow these steps:
 - `cp input_test.dat input.dat`
 - `./run_cool`
 - Check that the results in `output.dat` are consistent with `output_test.dat`